krazykillasmk/home-assistant-lywsd02-v2/README.md

 ## Overview

+This is a fork of ashald/home-assistant-lywsd02.
+In v2 version different method of synchronization was added (bleak-retry-connector), detailed logging and HA notifications after successful / failed synchronization.

+Original description:

 This integration allows to configure LYWSD02 e-Ink clocks via HomeAssistant bluetooth integration.
 This means that you can leverage all your ESPHome Bluetooth proxies for best coverage.